Plazarama/plazarama.github.io/_posts/2015-10-20-environment-setup.md

 Let's go change our first app to use Express on it.
 Open the *index.js* file again and delete everything in it.

 First require express and create and initialize it:
+{% highlight javascript %}
     var express = require('express');
     var app = express();
+{% highlight javascript %}

 After that, create one route for our application.
 This is, when the users goes to localhost:3000/ url we will send back 'Hello World!':
+{% highlight javascript %}
     app.get('/', function (req, res) {
       res.send('Hello World!');
     });
+{% highlight javascript %}

 Now initialize the server in the port 3000 and print it in the console:
+{% highlight javascript %}
     var server = app.listen(3000, function () {
       var host = server.address().address;
       var port = server.address().port;

       console.log('Example app listening at http://%s:%s', host, port);
     });
+{% highlight javascript %}

 So the final file is like this: